juribalimited/powershell-module-appm/.github/pull_request_template.md

-> We are allowing contributions for now with limited review whilst we investigate how we can ensure a common approach (and other common practices/recommendations) prior to promoting these modules to our customers.
+> We are allowing contributions for now with limited review whilst we learn what common practices, approach and recommendations we can follow prior to promoting these modules to our customers.

 ### Manual Tasks Checklist
 - [ ] Increment module version number in /Juriba.AppM/Juriba.AppM.psd1